Marais des Cygnes Valley USD 456

 Marais des Cygnes Valley USD 456 is a public unified school district headquartered in Melvern, Kansas, United States.
 The district includes the communities of Melvern, Olivet, Quenemo, and nearby rural areas.

+Most of the district is in Osage County.
+A portion is in Franklin County.

 Administration

-Marais des Cygnes Valley USD 456 is currently under the administration of Superintendent Joe Sample.
+Marais des Cygnes Valley USD 456 is currently under the administration of Superintendent Brian Cordel.

-Board of Education
+Board of education

 The USD 456 Board of Education is currently under the leadership of President Greg McCurdy.

 Schools

 The school district operates the following schools: